 IF in each line of a square of n^2 compartments the same n letters a, b, c, ... are arranged so that no letter occurs twice in the same column, we have what was termed by Euler "a Latin square."
-Supposing that in one of the lines the letters are arranged in the natural order abcde..., then in the remaining lines there must be arrangements beginning with b, c, d, e, &c., respectively, and we may consider the case in which the bottom line has the arrangement abcde..., and in the other lines, reckoning from the bottom one in order, the arrangements begin with b, c, d, e, &c., respectively: if the number of such squares be = N, then, obviously, the whole number of squares which can be formed with the same n arrangements is $= N[n]^n$.
+Supposing that in one of the lines the letters are arranged in the natural order abcde..., then in the remaining lines there must be arrangements beginning with b, c, d, e, &c., respectively, and we may consider the case in which the bottom line has the arrangement abcde..., and in the other lines, reckoning from the bottom one in order, the arrangements begin with b, c, d, e, &c., respectively: if the number of such squares be = N, then, obviously, the whole number of squares which can be formed with the same n arrangements is $= N [n]^n$.

-Starting with the bottom line as above, then it is a wellknown problem to determine the number of arrangements for the second line, viz., this number is and if we assume, as above, that the second line begins with b, then the whole number of arrangements is this number divided by (n-1), the quotient being of course integral.
-For instance, n=5, the number is = 120 - 120 + 60 - 20 + 5 - 1, = 44, which is divisible by 4, and the number of arrangements for the second line is thus = 11.
+Starting with the bottom line as above, then it is a well-known problem to determine the number of arrangements for the second line; viz. this number is and if we assume, as above, that the second line begins with b, then the whole number of arrangements is this number divided by (n-1), the quotient being of course integral.
+For instance, when n=5, the number is =120-120+60-20+5-1, =44, which is divisible by 4, and the number of arrangements for the second line is thus =11.

-$$= 1.2.3...n \left\{ 1 - \frac{1}{1} + \frac{1}{1.2} \dots \pm \frac{1}{1.2...n} \right\};$$
+$$= 1 \cdot 2 \cdot 3 \dots n \left\{ 1 - \frac{1}{1} + \frac{1}{1 \cdot 2} - \dots \pm \frac{1}{1 \cdot 2 \dots n} \right\};$$

-But the number of arrangements for the third line will be different according to the arrangement selected for the second line, and it is not easy to see how in general the whole number of arrangements for the third line is to be calculated, and the difficulty of course increases for the next following lines; it may be remarked that, when all except the top-line are filled up, the top-line is completely determined.
+But the number of arrangements for the third line will be different according to the arrangement selected for the second line, and it is not easy to see how in general the whole number of arrangements for the third line is to be calculated, and the difficulty of course increases for the next following lines; it may be remarked that, when all the lines are filled up except the top-line, the top-line is completely determined.